noeddi2be/dotfiles/README.md

 # Repo for my .dotfiles

 The idea is to use stow for managing my dotfiles for now - in a single repository.
-The dotfiles should also be useful for Dev Containers.
+The single dotfiles repository should also be useful for Dev Containers.